 Football Illegal Touching of a Kick Penalty

-The main occurence for an illegal touch on a kick is on onside kicks.
-This is when a team is usually down by one score and is desperately trying to to get possession of the ball back.
+The main occurrence of an illegal touch on a kick is during onside kicks.
+This is when a team is usually down by one score and is desperately trying to get possession of the ball back.
 Once the onside kick is in play, the ball has to travel 10 yards in order for the kicking team to try and recover it.
-These 10 yards are signified by the receiving team's restraining line.
+These 10 yards are signified by the receiving team’s restraining line.

 If an athlete from the kicking team touches the ball in any way before it reaches the restraining line, it will be deemed an illegal touch.
 Indirect touches apply, so the kicking team must be mindful of where the ball is at all times during the kick.

 There is another type of illegal touch on the kick that results in a different type of penalty.
-If a player from the kicking team steps out of bounds and then is the first to touch the kick, regardless if they got back in bounds or the ball went 10 yards, the kick will be deemed as a free kick out of bounds.
+If a player from the kicking team steps out of bounds and then is the first to touch the kick the kick will be deemed as a free kick out of bounds.
 This penalty is much more substantial than a mere illegal touch.

 There are two outcomes to the illegal touching penalty.
-The receiving team can elect to either take possession at the spot of the illegal touch or make the kicking team kick again from 5 yards further downfield.
-Most teams take possession to assure that they get the ball, which almost always ends the game.
+The receiving team can elect to either take possession at the spot of the illegal touch or to make the kicking team kick again from 5 yards further downfield.
+Most teams take possession to ensure that they get the ball, which almost always ends the game after an onside kick.